calband/calband-tutorial/README.md

 [Congratulations!!!](https://youtu.be/1Bix44C1EzY)

 Just by completing this tutorial, you've accomplished so much!!!
 You now have the basic knowledge to contribute to the computer committee!
-My [--insert your gender identifier--](https://youtu.be/I04OIfbBrTg)!
+[Yee haw](https://youtu.be/I04OIfbBrTg)!

+##

 ## Optional tutorials